 Music is for many a self-prescribed method of relaxation.
-Listening to music is a simple way to engage your mind in other activities and allow yourself to decompress.
-Many of us instinctively know that and we are drawn to music to seek to destress and relax.
+Listening to relaxing music is a way to engage your mind in a simple activity and allow yourself to decompress.
+Many of us are instinctively drawn to music to seek to destress and relax.
 So what is the power of relaxing music?
 Why and how can music help us relax?
 We tell you about that and more in this blog post.

 Science backs it up

-In another study in the same journal, participants listened to what the authors called relaxation music.
+In another study in the same journal(2), participants listened to what the authors called relaxation music.
 They used a song entitled “Peaceful Journey” by composer and sound therapist Jonathan Goldman.
 They chose the music according to recommendations for relaxing music by other music therapists.
 Their conclusion was that “the combination of music therapy and resonance breathing seems to be a well-received and effective way to induce relaxation and well-being in healthy adults” (p.
 104).

 Oxytocin and Cortisol